geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 10. Now that you have added the **Trash** icon to **DetailScreen1**, you must associate a trigger mechanism to it so that the selected record is deleted from the SharePoint list when the **Trash** icon is selected.
 In the **Tree view** pane, the **Icon6** control should be selected; if not, then do so now.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Edit** icon.
-If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property** **bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Edit** icon.
+If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.

-11. In the function box, enter **Remove('Service Desk Requests', Gallery1.Selected); If(IsEmpty(Errors('Service Desk Requests', Gallery1.Selected)), Back())** and then press Enter.
+11. In the function box, enter **Remove('Service Desk Requests', Gallery1.Selected); If(IsEmpty(Errors('Service Desk Requests', Gallery1.Selected)), Back() )** and then press Enter (copy and paste this function if your VM environment provides a copy and paste feature; this will ensure that you do not enter a typo).
 ‎
 ‎This function actually encapsulates two separate actions:

-	- **Remove('Service Desk Requests', Gallery1.Selected) -** removes from the SharePoint list titled Service Desk Requests the entry that was selected from the gallery in BrowseScreen1.
+	- **Remove('Service Desk Requests', Gallery1.Selected)** - removes from the SharePoint list titled Service Desk Requests the entry that was selected from the gallery in BrowseScreen1.

-	- **If(IsEmpty(Errors('Service Desk Requests', Gallery1.Selected)), Back()) -** checks for the existence of errors when editing the SharePoint list.
+	- **If(IsEmpty(Errors('Service Desk Requests', Gallery1.Selected)), Back())** - checks for the existence of errors when editing the SharePoint list.
 Errors can occur for many reasons, including network outages, inadequate permissions, and edit conflicts.
 If there are no errors (the error table is empty) then the app will go back to the most recently displayed screen.
 The “If” statement does not include any action if there are errors in the error table; however, PowerApps will, by default, display a message.

 12. After reviewing the Detail form, you decide that you want to change the colors of each icon and display a tool tip when you hover your mouse over them.
 ‎
 ‎Since you cannot remember which control in the **Tree view** pane is associated with each icon, on the canvas for **DetailScreen1**, select the **Pencil** icon.
 In the **Tree view** pane, you notice this highlights **Icon5** under **DetailScreen1**.
 The **Properties pane** on the right also displays the properties for this icon.
 ‎
 ‎Repeat the processes that you learned earlier to select a color and to add a tooltip for this icon.
 Choose whichever color you wish and enter **Edit** for the tooltip.
 ‎